FAQs

 • How long does it take to reestablish credit?

-• If I am married, can I file separately, even if a foreclosure has begun, and both names are on the mortgage?
+• If I'm married, can I file separately, even if a foreclosure has begun, and both names are on the mortgage?

 • What is the meeting of creditors?